 - 2. Boot to the UEFI Shell. - 3.
 Run update.nsh from the MBI folder.

-On-The-Fly Firmware Updates
+On-The-Fly Firmware Updates for QLE269x Adapters

 The following Marvell management tools perform additional checks to confirm that the new MBI image file to be flashed is consistent with the current running firmware on the adapter.